Taylor Walls Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is first in MLB with a collective 10 strikeouts per nine innings.
+- The 10 strikeouts per nine innings put together by the White Sox pitching staff ranks first in MLB.

-- The White Sox have the 29th-ranked team ERA across all league pitching staffs (5.62).
+- The White Sox have a 5.65 team ERA that ranks 29th across all MLB pitching staffs.

-- Cease makes the start for the White Sox, his sixth of the season.
-He is 2-0 with a 2.73 ERA and 34 strikeouts in 26 1/3 innings pitched.
+- Lynn gets the start for the White Sox, his sixth of the season.
+He is 0-3 with a 7.52 ERA and 32 strikeouts in 26 1/3 innings pitched.

-- In his most recent time out on Saturday against the Tampa Bay Rays, the right-hander tossed four innings, allowing three earned runs while surrendering six hits.
+- In his last appearance on Monday, the right-hander went five innings against the Toronto Blue Jays, allowing four earned runs while surrendering five hits.

+- The 35-year-old has amassed a 7.52 ERA and 10.9 strikeouts per nine innings in five games this season, while allowing a batting average of .309 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.